 There is even a completely noninvasive way of finding out the pH of your baby by using a pH testing kit.
 This avoids having to place an pH probe down your babies throat to test for acidity levels. a pH probe is painful and invasive.

-Gastrointestinal pH ranges from zero (acidic or red), seven (neutral or green), to fourteen (alkaline blue). pH is important in properly diagnosing and treating infant acid reflux or infant GERD because it is the primary measure of acid. pH levels vary throughout the gastrointestinal tract that is comprised of the Esophagus (upper and lower), the Stomach and the Small Intestine.
+Gastrointestinal acid and pH ranges from zero (acidic or red), seven (neutral or green), to fourteen (alkaline blue). pH is important in properly diagnosing and treating infant acid reflux or infant GERD because it is the primary measure of acid. pH levels vary throughout the gastrointestinal tract that is comprised of the Esophagus (upper and lower), the Stomach and the Small Intestine.

 The Esophagus: Should have a pH level ranging from five to seven.

 It is divided anatomically, functionally and in terms of pH into